NextFerret/nextferret-linux/README.md

 Built for Performance: Without the "bloat" of sandboxed abstractions, your hardware's full power is dedicated to your tasks—whether you are building a minimal workstation, a gaming-ready desktop, or a specialized dev environment.

-NextFerretOS adapts to you — not the other way around.
+NextFerret Linux adapts to you — not the other way around.
 It’s a system that respects your expertise and protects your uptime.
 ---
 # Minimum Requirements
 a processor with 1 or 2 cores that haves 1 GHz